gbeced/pyalgotrade/doc/tutorial.rst

     These are a set of classes that allow you to distribute backtesting among different computers, or different processes running in the same computer, or a combination of both.
 They make horizontal scaling easy.

-Having said all that, the first thing that we'll need to test our strategy is some data.
+Having said all that, the first thing that we'll need to test our strategies is some data.
 Let's use Oracle's stock prices for year 2000, which we'll download with the following command: ::

     python -c "from pyalgotrade.tools import yahoofinance; yahoofinance.download_daily_bars('orcl', 2000, 'orcl-2000.csv')"